MSiliunas/Prestashop-GoogleTagManager/README.md

 # Google Tag Manager module for Prestashop

-An easy to install module for your Prestashop for easy GTM integration
+An easy to install module for your Prestashop for easy GTM integration.
+Inserts required HTML as per Google Tag Manager's instructions.

 ## Compatibility

+The module uses two hooks: `displayHeader` and `displayAfterBodyOpeningTag`.

-Tested on Prestashop 1.7.
+Tested on Prestashop versions:

+- 1.7.6
+- 1.7.7

 If you successfully installed it on other versions - please let me know or create a PR / Issue.

 ## Installation